Chromoendoscopy as an Adjunct to Colonoscopy - CAM 20184

 Section Summary: Chromoendoscopy for Patients at Average Risk of Colorectal Cancer Undergoing Colonoscopy

 For individuals who have an average risk of CC who receive chromoendoscopy, the evidence includes RCTs and a recent meta-analysis.
 The meta-analysis demonstrated that dye-based chromoendoscopy increased the adenoma detection rate and adenomas per colonoscopy in patients at average or increased risk of CC compared to standard or high-definition white light colonoscopy.
-However, limitations included unclear indication of colonoscopy in the studies (which included patients with screening and surveillance), and some heterogeneity in mean adenomas per patient.
+However, limitations included unclear indication for colonoscopy in the studies (which included patients with screening and surveillance), and some heterogeneity in mean adenomas per patient.
 Literature regarding clinical outcomes is lacking.
 The single RCT performed in the U.S. did not find that high-definition chromoendoscopy identified more clinically meaningful lesions than high-definition white-light colonoscopy.

 Chromoendoscopy for Patients at Increased Risk of Colorectal Cancer Undergoing Colonoscopy